Julia-Wagner/PipeTracker/README.md

 # **Credits**

+## **Acknowledgements**

+- Thanks to my husband for being my real-life customer and constantly giving feedback and testing the application.
+- Thank you to my Code Institute Mentor [David Bowers](https://github.com/dnlbowers) for giving me valuable feedback and tips during this project.

 ## **Content**

 - I used the walkthrough projects from Code Institute and the [Django Recipe Sharing Tutorial by Dee Mc](https://www.youtube.com/playlist?list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy) as a general reference for the project.